-The Group aims to continuously improve operational environmental management practices with regards to sustainable procurement, use and consumption, and to limit its impact on the risks associated with biodiversity loss.
-Initiatives and targets focus on the Group's use of materials and waste production.
-Guidance issued via the Group Responsible Materials Use Standard under the Group Environmental Management Policy highlights offices' obligations to ensure the procurement and use of sustainable materials and consumables such as paper.
+Responsible management of materials use is embedded in the Group's working practices and the Group will continue to work to reduce non-sustainable purchasing.
+Guidance issued via the Group Responsible Materials Use Standard under the Group Environmental Management Policy highlights the offices' obligations to ensure the procurement and use of sustainable materials and consumables such as paper.